PierreSQS/eazybytes-microservices-new/section_16-pierrot/helm/grafana-loki/README.md

 helm install my-release oci://registry-1.docker.io/bitnamicharts/grafana-loki
 ```

+Looking to use Grafana Loki in production?
+Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.

 ## Introduction

 Bitnami charts for Helm are carefully engineered, actively maintained and are the quickest and easiest way to deploy containers on a Kubernetes cluster that are ready to handle production workloads.